FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The shape of the device: when holding up the device to a wall there was nothing to make the device ergonomic.
+The handle needs to be slightly angled to allow the device to sit flush against a wall.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+A folder of saved colors can be helpful for remembering your past scans.

 ## Part C. Prototype the device